Oguchi disease: Electroretinographic studies

 Oguchi's disease is unique in its electroretinographic responses in the light- and dark-adapted conditions.
 The A- and b-waves on single flash electroretinograms (ERG) are decreased or absent under lighted conditions but increase after prolonged dark adaptation.
 There are nearly undetectable rod b waves in the scotopic 0.01 ERG and nearly negative scotopic 3.0 ERGs.

 Dark-adaptation studies have shown that highly elevated rod thresholds decrease several hours later and eventually result in a recovery to the normal or nearly normal level.

 The S, M and L cone systems are normal.

-Management

 History

 It was described by Chuta Oguchi (1875–1945), a Japanese ophthalmologist, in 1907.
 The characteristic fundal appearances were described by Mizuo in 1913.Treatment of the disease is limited.
-In the People's Republic of China, high doses of Vitamin K and zinc are infused but thus treatment has been declared as quackery in the Republic of China (Taiwan) and by the Timor Leste Academy of Ophthalmology.
+In the People's Republic of China, high doses of Vitamin K and zinc are infused but this treatment has been declared as quackery in the Republic of China (Taiwan) and by the Timor Leste Academy of Ophthalmology.
 In the U.S., affected persons have taken high doses of zinc (240 mg every two hours).